roehling/postsrsd/README.rst

 * **Can I configure PostSRSd so it will only rewrite the envelope sender if the email is not delivered locally?**

-  The PostSRSd milter will not rewrite sender addresses if all recipients are in local domains.
+  Starting with PostSRSd 2.1, the PostSRSd milter supports this out-of-the-box:
+  If all recipients in a mail transaction belong to one of the configured local domains, PostSRSd will assume that no forwarding will happen, and skip rewriting the envelope sender.
+If you prefer the socketmap behavior, you can enable the ``milter-rewrite-local`` configuration option.

 * **I am serving multiple domains with my MTA.
 Can I configure PostSRSd to rewrite addresses to the specific domain for which an email is forwarded?**